 Aryan superiority was also used as a merit-based designator.
 In other words, one could become Aryan through behaviour, thus connecting a pan-Asian Buddhism against the Semitic creeds of "the West."
-The Buddha uses the term Āryan throughout the canon to mean "noble," as in the story of the fisherman, Ariya, where the Buddha tells him that a noble person would not gain employment as a fisherman because they hurt living beings.
-According to Dharmapāla, "with the introduction of Buddhism...
+The Buddha uses the term \bar{A} throughout the canon to mean "noble," as in the story of the fisherman, Ariya, where the Buddha tells him that a noble person would not gain employment as a fisherman because they hurt living beings.
+44 According to Dharmapāla, "with the introduction of Buddhism...
 Japan became Aryanized."
 This merit-based designation makes all Buddhists into Aryans if they behave according to the noble example of the Buddha, although Dharmapāla continued to suggest that Sri Lankans were racially superior also.
 In other words, the entire Buddhist world was superior to the West, with Sri Lankan Aryans doubly superior, both spiritually and racially.
-If one group, Buddhists, were all of Aryan stock, then this would suggest that all others were barbarians (mleccha).
+If one group, Buddhists, were all of Aryan stock, then this would suggest that all others were barbarians (m).

 Although the language of racism carries a tenor of violence, race science obscures this tone behind a guise of knowledge specialization.
-The early twentieth century was a period of great violence, as the World Wars or the experiences of colonization demonstrate.
 The vocabulary of scientific racism necessarily creates a hierarchical system of violence whereby one group of people is denigrated at the expense of others.
 This denigration is justified through pre-determined biology, thus entrenching the tenor of violence within a science of dehumanization.
-A science which creates a hierarchy of humanity based on biological predisposition is inherently dehumanizing and thus connected to violence, especially during a period of World War and the utilization of race sciences in Nazi Germany.
-Following the end of the colonial era in Sri Lanka (Ceylon), the island nation bore great periods of intense violence often revolving around conflicts between a perceived superior in-group against an inferior out-group, which in many ways mirrors the language of scientific racism purported in the early twentieth century.
+A science which creates a hierarchy of humanity based on biological predisposition is inherently dehumanizing and thus connected to violence, especially during a period of World War and the utilization of race sciences in Nazi Germany.46 Following the end of the colonial era in Sri Lanka (Ceylon), the island nation bore great periods of intense violence often revolving around conflicts between a perceived superior in-group against an inferior out-group, which in many ways mirrors the language of scientific racism purported in the early twentieth century.